-Instruction: List of premises includes list of prominent Pakistanis and list of responses gives their reason of fame.
+Instruction: A list of premises includes a list of prominent Pakistanis and the list of responses give their reason of fame.
 Match the given names with their respective reason of fame.
 There can be more than one reason of fame listed for one name and any of the given names may not correspond to any of the reasons of fame.